Pratch-yani/Face-Shape-Classification-using-CNN/README.md

 # Problem Statement

-Based on [The Deloitte Consumer Review](https://www2.deloitte.com/content/dam/Deloitte/ch/Documents/consumer-business/ch-en-consumer-business-made-to-order-consumer-review.pdf), consumers are demanding more personalised experience, however there is still an unmet need in some categories, especially beauty and fashion industry.
-Over 40% of adults aged 16-39 are interested in personalised beauty products and fashion accessories/jewelry, while trial remains low (only 10% and 14% respectively).
-Among those who are interested in personalised products for these 2 categories, around 80% are willing to pay premium price (10% or more).
+Based on [The Deloitte Consumer Review](https://www2.deloitte.com/content/dam/Deloitte/ch/Documents/consumer-business/ch-en-consumer-business-made-to-order-consumer-review.pdf), consumers are demanding more personalised experience, however trial remains low.
+In beauty and fashion industry, over 40% of adults aged 16-39 are interested in personalised offer, while trial is only 10% and 14% respectively.
+Among those who are interested, around 80% are willing to pay premium price (10% or more).

-By being able to classify face shapes, brands will be able to offer more personalised solutions to better satisfy their consumers, while increasing margin from premium positioning.
+By being able to classify face shapes will enable brands to offer more personalised solutions to better satisfy their consumers, while increasing margin from premium positioning.
 Example of use cases are:
 - Customised face mask
 - Customised make-up tips based on face shape [vdo](https://www.youtube.com/watch?v=ZeJP_2IM-2Q)
 - Recommendations for glasses or sunglasses
-- Recommendations for accessories (i.e. earrings)
+- Recommendations for fashion accessories (i.e. earrings, necklaces, hat)

-For this project, we will be using Deep Learning approach with Convolutional Neural Networks to classify 5 different female face shapes (Heart, Oblong, Oval, Round, Square).
+For this project, I will be using Deep Learning approach with Convolutional Neural Networks to classify 5 different female face shapes (Heart, Oblong, Oval, Round, Square).
 The model that was highest accuracy score will be chosen.

+# Data

+The [Face Shape Dataset](https://www.kaggle.com/niten19/face-shape-dataset) is a dataset from Kaggle by Niten Lama.

+This dataset comprises a total of 5000 images of the female celebrities from all around the globe which are categorized according to their face-shape namely:
+- Heart
+- Oblong
+- Oval
+- Round
+- Square

+Each category consists of 1000 images (800 for training : 200 for testing)

 ## Conclusion & Key Learning: